 I use these values of permeabilities to generate bottomhole pressure data which will serve as reference or true data for this synthetic case study.
-My initial guess for the fracture permeability is 100 md.
+My initial guess for the fracture permeability is 100 md as shown in Fig. 17.
 I attempt to use a starting (or prior) model with a background permeability of 8.12 md and a fracture permeability of 100 md to generate model-predicted bottomhole pressures.